Ljiljana Trajkovic

 Professor, Simon Fraser University, Canada.

-Research field: Communication Network; Nonlinear Circuits and Systems.
+Research field: Communication networks; Dynamical Systems.

 Pascal Lorenz